NFDI4Chem/nmrxiv-docs/docs/submission-guides/data-model/study.md

 ## Validation

-To publish a project, a.k.a. to make it public, it must comply with community standards.
+To publish a study, i.e., to make it public, you need to publish its parent project, which must comply with community standards.
 At the moment, we are checking for [DataCite](https://datacite.org/) mandatory metadata needed to receive a [DOI](https://www.doi.org/) in addition to requesting an image for the project.
 If any piece of metadata is missing, you will see a **Why can't I publish?** link message at the top of the project view.

 <div style={{textAlign: 'center'}}>
 <img src="/img/project/publish.png" width="1000"/>